-For Humans: Please note that as of January 1, 2018, all ITA human volunteers must be at least 16 years of age.
+For Humans: Please note that all ITA human volunteers must be at least 16 years of age.

-For Animals: Please note that your dog must be at least 18 months and under 10 years of age to qualify for the initial screening.
+For Animals: Please note that your dog must be at least 2 years and under 10 years of age to qualify for the initial screening.
 (Cats must be at least one year old; pocket pets like guinea pigs must be at least six months old).
 If you have rescued/adopted your animal, you must have lived with it for a minimum of six months before you may test to be an ITA Volunteer Therapy Team.

-Also, please note that as of June 1, 2017, we no longer accept service, assistance or emotional support animals for therapy work (see page 1).
+Also, please note that we no longer accept service, assistance or emotional support animals for therapy work.